Common Ordinances A-D

-Cleveland Heights Ordinance #71-1987 added Section 505.091 to the Animal Control section of our Codified Ordinances and deals specifically with vicious dogs and Pit Bull Terriers.
 The owner of a vicious dog has a great responsibility to neighbors and the public.
 In order to meet that responsibility, regulations have been established that must be followed.
 It is believed that dog owners who follow these requirements will reduce the likelihood that their dog will be involved in a bite.
 In addition, neighbors and people who pass by the dogs when the dogs are in the yard or are being walked will be less likely to feel threatened by the dog.

 If you have a vicious dog, the following is necessary to comply with the law:

-The vicious dog must be registered with the City of Cleveland Heights within 10 days of the date the dog is first brought into the city and thereafter on an annual basis on or before January 31 of each calendar year.
+The vicious dog must be registered with the City of Cleveland Heights within 10 days of the date the dog is first brought into the city and thereafter on an ANNUAL BASIS ON OR BEFORE JANUARY 31 OF EACH CALENDAR YEAR.
 To register, you must show proof of $100,000.00 liability insurance that insures you against any claim, loss damage, or injury to persons, domestic animals or property resulting from the acts of your dog.
 Such insurance must be maintained and proof of it may be requested by a law enforcement officer.
 You must bring a photo of the animal and pay $20 to register.

 When your dog is at home, it must be securely confined indoors or, if outside, confined in a securely enclosed and locked pen or dog run area.
 The pen or dog run must have secure sides and a secure top.

-When you take your dog off of your property, you must have it muzzled and it must be securely leashed on a chain no more than three (3) feet long, with at least 300 pounds of tensile strength.
+When you take your dog off of your property, you must have it muzzled and it must be securely leashed on a chain no more than three (3) feet long, with at least 300 lbs. of tensile strength.